Example: Hypothetical Patterns

 - Brave doctor who gets scared of ghosts and bugs

 - Proud reindeer who cries when complimented ("Shut up!
-That doesn't
+That doesn't make me happy!")

 - Brilliant physician who can't tell when he's being tricked